Alfons Karabuda

 As a member of the executive board of STIM, and during 2014 as acting CEO, Karabuda has focused on developing international strategy, improving distribution systems and adjusting the organization to the new EU directive on collective rights management.

 Karabuda's parents, Günes and Barbro Karabuda, were journalists and filmmakers.
 His sister Denize Karabuda is an actor and director.
 The Karabuda children grew up traveling during their parents' many assignments, to which Karabuda himself credits his cultural political involvement.

 Karabuda works in the areas of TV, film and theatre through his publishing company Naomi Musikförlag & Filmproduktion.
-Among his customers are SVT, SR, BBC, Zentropa and Stockholms Stadsteater.
+Among his customers are SVT, SR, BBC, Zentropa and Stockholm City Theatre.

 Human rights

-Karabuda is the president of ECSA, joint to Biggest International campaign Freemuse for Iranian musician mehdi rajabian and filmmaker Hossein Rajabian, he was signed by the following of the ARJ group.
+Karabuda is the president of ECSA, joint to Biggest International campaign Freemuse for Iranian musician Mehdi Rajabian and filmmaker Hossein Rajabian, he was signed by the following of the ARJ group.

 "Spring party" bribery charges

 Since the thirties Skap and affiliated musical organisations has invited members and Stockholm cultural workers and stakeholders to what has been commonly known as "spring parties", where prizes were awarded, live music performed and food and drinks served.
 In 2014, Sveriges Radio broadcast a program about a series of Christmas and spring parties organised by Skap and FST, and made a case that the parties were designed to influence decision makers within Swedish cultural politics and institutions.
 Alfons Karabuda and six other Swedish cultural personalities was thus accused of bribing the public officials who chose to attend the parties and was cleared of all charges by a unanimous Tingsrätt, which moved the case to Svea Hovrätt where a divided court in October 2018 convicted Karabuda and FST executive chairman Martin Q Larsson.
 The case was consequently appealed to the Högsta Domstolen (Supreme Court of Sweden) where a formal appeal was granted on the 22 of May 2019 and on the 17 of March 2020 the Supreme Court answered and the stated fact that the events are not to be considered undue benefits.
 The Supreme Court ruled that no crime was committed and that the prosecuted individuals and organisations are completely exonerated and that all legal costs are to be paid by the government.